1. Home

 You want a prospective employer reading this resume summary to be thinking one thing: “Wow.
 I wonder if this event planner can do that for us?”

-While your industry experience is likely varied, focus on your event planning experience that come closest to the job you seek.
+While your industry experience is likely varied, focus on your event planning experience that comes closest to the job you seek.
 There is nothing worse than a recruiter reading the first few lines of your resume and thinking you are not the right fit, regardless of your relevant experience.
 But if you delve deep into a couple of relevant areas in your resume summary, any employer will be intrigued and want to arrange a job interview to find out more.

 Copied!